dpdonohue/gabion/README.md

 ```

 ## How to pull changes from GitHub ##
-In your gabi2 directory, run this:
+In your gabion directory, run this:
 ```
 git pull
 ```